Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

 In order to reconstruct the parameters of the surface roughness for this scattering system, we started by considering the data corresponding to p-polarized incident light.
 Since the reconstruction is based on co-polarized scattering, the input data for this reconstruction is the data set marked by blue open symbols in Fig.~\ref{Fig:Ex4:ppol}(a) and, thus, it constitutes the input function $\left<\partial R_{pp}(\theta_s)/ \partial\Omega_s \right>_{\textrm{incoh,input}}$ that we will use.
-The trial function was again assumed to have the Gaussian form~\eqref{eq:29_Gaussian} and hence the variational parameter set is ${\mathcal P}=\{\delta^\star, a^\star\}$.
-With initial values $\delta^\star = \SI{2.00}{\nano\metre}$ and $a^\star = \SI{75.00}{\nano\metre}$, the minimization procedure of the cost function $\chi^2({\mathcal P})$ produced the surface roughness parameter values $\delta^\star = \SI{16.54}{\nano\metre}$ and $a^\star = \SI{168.50}{\nano\metre}$.
-These values compare favorably to the surface roughness parameters used to generate the input scattering data.
-For the relative difference between the reconstructed and input parameters we find \SI{4.5}{\percent} for the rms-roughness and \SI{6.5}{\percent} for the lateral correlation length.
+The trial function was again assumed to have the Gaussian form~\eqref{eq:29_Gaussian} and hence the variational parameter set is ${\mathcal P}=\{\delta_\star, a_\star\}$.
+With initial values $\delta_\star = \SI{2.00}{\nano\metre}$ and $a_\star = \SI{75.00}{\nano\metre}$, the minimization procedure of the cost function $\chi^2({\mathcal P})$ produced the surface roughness parameters $\delta_\star = \SI{16.54(0.42)}{\nano\metre}$ and $a_\star = \SI{168.5(4.8)}{\nano\metre}$.
+These values are rather close to the surface roughness parameters used to generate the input scattering data even if the reconstructed parameters technically are not consistent with the input values.
+For the absolute relative difference between the number value of the reconstructed parameters and the input parameters we find \SI{4.5}{\percent} for the rms-roughness and \SI{6.5}{\percent} for the lateral correlation length.
 Given the amount of contribution from multiple scattering that is present in the input scattering data, we find this result quite encouraging.
 The resulting co-polarized mean DRC and $W(|\pvec{x}|)$ obtained on the basis of the reconstructed surface roughness parameters are presented as solid lines in the two panels of Fig.~\ref{Fig:Ex4:ppol}.